dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 ![Here you leave today and enter the worlds of history, discovery and ageless fantasy](/uploads/DSC01506.ARW.jpg)

 Once you’re through the ticket booths you reach a small courtyard inbetween the hotel and the train station.
-Just in front of you is a set of archways, and ontop is the train station.
-On the side of each of the archways there is the plaque which is in homage to the original at Disneyland California.
+Just in front of you is a set of archways, ontop is the train station where you can ride the train around the resort.
+On the either side of the archways is a plaque which is in homage to the original at Disneyland California.

 Walking underneath the train station, through the archways reviles Main Street U.S.A.